danielpalstra/docker-activemq-mcollective/README.md

 # ActiveMQ

 Testing a network of brokers of ActiveMQ with MCollective.
 Docker is used to test the scale of MCollective server instances.
+The MCollective server connects to the slave(s).
+Mco client connects to the master to make sure all connected agents receive the messages.

 ## Compose files